axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 - The old statistic chart is removed, use the new :ref:`statistic-chart` instead.
 - Introduce the component IFrameTaskConfig to configure IFrame tasks.
 Refer to :ref:`iframe-configure-template` for more information.
+- The :ref:`full task list page <full-task-list>` has been redesigned to align with the concept of a dashboard task widget.
+  It now functions as a dashboard with a single, full-width task widget.
+To configure it, you can adjust it like any other task widget.

 Changes in 11.2.0
 -----------------